What Is Primarily Responsible For Strength Gains In Beginning Clients

 Hypertrophy is driven by several factors:

 • Muscle Damage: While often viewed negatively, a controlled amount of muscle damage can trigger a repair response leading to muscle growth.
 This is why some soreness is a normal part of the strength training process.
-However, excessive damage should be avoided, as it can lead to injury and hinder progress.
+That said, excessive damage should be avoided, as it can lead to injury and hinder progress.

 Hormonal Influences and Strength Gains